SMASTER4/smaster4s-timer/README.md

 # About
 This is a easy to use GTK based timer primarly for Linux.
 That's it, nothing revolutionary.
 I just made it, because I miss a timer.
-I know that there are about 1,000 other open source timers for Linux, but **I DON'T CARE**.
+I know that there are about 1,000 other open source timers for Linux based Operating Systems, but **I DON'T CARE**.
 It's my little simplicit timer.
 No fancy cool looking UI just GTK.
 I don't think there is much else to say.